treaclebeak/weather-simulator/README.md

 ##### The jar file

-Use the precompiled jar in the `bin` folder othwerwise build the application from source with maven
+Use the precompiled jar in the `bin` folder otherwise build the application from source with maven

 `mvn clean package`